This post may contain affiliate links, view our disclosure.

 If you’ve tasted this sauce, you’ve probably wondered what’s in Swedish meatball sauce and what makes it so good!

 It starts with a roux (butter cooked with flour) for richness and to thicken the sauce to a gravy-like consistency.
-Beef stock is the base along with a touch of milk, and we add a touch of soy sauce and white pepper to season it.
+Beef stock is the base along with a touch of milk, and we add a bit of soy sauce and white pepper to season it.
 A splash of cream adds creaminess and makes it decadent.

 The best part is, Swedish meatball gravy takes less than 5 minutes to make!